sideci/meowcop/README.md

 1. Update the version number in [`version.rb`](lib/meowcop/version.rb).
 2. Update the [changelog](CHANGELOG.md).
+3. Commit the updated files with the following format message: `Release x.y.z`
-3. Run the following command, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+4. Run the following command, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ```sh
 $ bundle exec rake release